-This technical guideline on communication and outreach in the context of African Continental Qualifications Framework (ACQF) is elaborated in 2021-2022 within the project AU-EU Skills for Youth Employability/Skills Initiative for Africa, Technical Cooperation - Developing the African Continental Qualifications Framework.
+This Training Module on communication and outreach of the context of the African Continental Qualifications Framework (ACQF) is elaborated in 2022 within the project AU-EU Skills for Youth Employability/Skills Initiative for Africa, Technical Cooperation - Developing the African Continental Qualifications Framework (further: "the project").

-Views and opinions expressed in this publication are the responsibility of the authors and should in no way be attributed to the institutions to which they are affiliated or to the African Union Commission or the project partners (European Union, Federal Ministry of Economic Development and Cooperation, Deutsche Gesellschaft für Internationale Zusammenarbeit, European Training Foundation).
+Views and opinions expressed in this publication are the responsibility of the project and the author and contributors and should in no way be attributed to the African Union and the institutions supporting the project (European Union, Federal Ministry of Economic Development and Cooperation, Deutsche Gesellschaft für Internationale Zusammenarbeit, European Training Foundation).